Ali-Hossam/ROS2_4wheel_autonomous_robot/README.md

 * Create a package for `robot_description` and add a `/models` directory.
 * Download [JupyterLab Editor](https://jupyterlab-urdf.readthedocs.io/en/latest/use_editor.html) for JupyterLab.
 * Create a robot in URDF format:
+    * You need to adjust the orientation of the robot's components in your URDF/Xacro file so that the x-axis points forward, the y-axis points sideways (left), and the z-axis points up.
     * The robot file must have a dummy link called anything but "world" (as naming it world causes a bug if the model is opened in gazebo), and the chassis shall be fixed to it.
     * Origin of the wheels (x, y, z) and (r, p, y) shall be defined in the joint tag.
 * To test the robot URDF model: